From Sega Retro

 - Publicity: Yasushi Nagumo

-- Maketing: Tadashi Takezaki, Tomomi Kishimoto, Toshimasa Kudo
+- Marketing: Tadashi Takezaki, Tomomi Kishimoto, Toshimasa Kubo

 Below is a listing of the songs available to played through the Music test in the Option menu.